vswarte/alt-saves/README.md

 ## Why do I want this?
 Maybe you're a user with multiple mods and want to simplify the process of going back to vanilla online for a few.
 (afaik this currently requires swapping out save files manually or just playing modded with seamless coop).
-Or maybe you're a mod developer and you want your overhaul mod to use a different extension so people don't accidentally load save files that are affected by other mods.
+Or maybe you're a mod developer, and you want your overhaul mod to use a different extension so people don't accidentally load save files that are affected by other mods.

 ## How does it work?